Minimax properties of Dirichlet kernel density estimators: Acknowledgments

-K.\ Bertin is supported by grants 1171335 and 1190801 from the Fondo Nacional de Desarrollo Cient\'ifico y Tecnol\'ogico, Mathamsud 20MATH05 and the Centro de Modelamiento Matem\'atico (CMM), ACE210010 and FB210005, BASAL funds for centers of excellence from Chile's Agencia Nacional de Investigaci\'on y Desarrollo.
-C.\ Genest's research is funded in part by the Canada Research Chairs Program (Grant no.~950--231937) and the Natural Sciences and Engineering Research Council of Canada (RGPIN--2016--04720).
-N.\ Klutchnikoff is supported by the Mathamsud 20MATH05 grant.
-F.\ Ouimet benefited from postdoctoral fellowships from the Natural Sciences and Engineering Research Council of Canada and the Fond qu\'eb\'ecois de la recherche -- Nature et technologies (B3X supplement and B3XR).
+Bertin is supported by grants 1190801 and 1221373 from the Fondo Nacional de Desarrollo Cient\'ifico y Tecnol\'ogico, MATH-AmSud 20MATH05, Proyecto Puente UVA 20993, the Centro de Modelamiento Matem\'atico (ACE210010 and FB210005), and BASAL funds for centers of excellence from Chile's Agencia Nacional de Investigaci\'on y Desarrollo.
+Genest's research is funded in part by the Canada Research Chairs Program (Grant no.~950--231937), the Natural Sciences and Engineering Research Council of Canada (RGPIN--2016--04720), and the Trottier Institute for Science and Public Policy.
+Klutchnikoff acknowledges support from the MATH-AmSud 20MATH05 grant.
+Ouimet benefited from postdoctoral fellowships from the Natural Sciences and Engineering Research Council of Canada and from the Fond qu\'eb\'ecois de la recherche -- Nature et technologies.
+Ouimet's research is currently funded by a CRM-Simons postdoctoral fellowship from the Centre de recherches math\'ematiques (Montr\'eal) and the Simons Foundation.